koculu/ZoneTree/docs/durability/backups.md

 Manual generations run in the caller's operation.
 Scheduled and merge-triggered generations run asynchronously.

-Live backup is not exposed for transactional ZoneTree yet.
+Built-in live backup currently covers non-transactional ZoneTree instances.
 Transactional backup must capture transaction-log state together with the storage-engine state, so it needs its own design.

 ## Manual Backup